All Episodes

 All you got to do is go to one of these states and talk to people.

-They know how upset so many of us are about this lax border policy that we have and knows no apparent effort to do anything about it.
+They know how upset so many of us are about this lax border policy that we have and no apparent effort to do anything about it.

-Uh In fact, I even got some emails today from people.
+In fact, I even got some emails today from people.

 This is your fault that Richardson did this.

-You gave them the idea, Rush.
+You gave him the idea, Rush.

 Come on, folks, wake up.

-Nobody had to give them this idea.
+Nobody had to give him this idea.

 And these guys are political strategists first.